Free standard shipping on all orders

 Embarking on make-believe adventures

 This is a wonderful sign of their developing imagination.
-Maybe your little makes up skits, maybe they venture into faraway lands, maybe they talk with their teddy bears.
+Maybe they make up skits, maybe they venture into faraway lands, maybe they talk with their teddy bears.

 Showing empathy by comforting others